 Which Type Of Filling Is Best For Me?

-We proudly offer two white filling options: resin fillings and porcelain restorations.
+We offer two white filling options in our office: resin fillings or porcelain restorations.
 When deciding which type of filling is best, it is necessary to evaluate all the advantages and disadvantages of each choice.
-White fillings are known for being slightly more expensive than silver fillings.
-However, many patients prefer the natural look and feel of white fillings versus the less-expensive option.
-Patients receive detailed information about their filling options and how they compare to silver fillings to help them make the most educated and confident decision for themselves.
+White fillings are slightly more expensive.
+However, many patients prefer the natural, beautiful look and feel of white fillings.
+Patients receive detailed information about their filling options and how they compare to help them make the most educated and confident decision for themselves.

-This filling is the replacement for the old silver fillings or amalgam.
+This filling is the replacement for the old silver amalgam fillings that are in the back of your mouth.
 Resin restorations are bonded to the tooth to provide a seal between the tooth and restoration.
-Many shades are now available; therefore, when you open your mouth, no one should know that you have any fillings at all.
+Many shades are available; therefore, when you open your mouth, no one even knows that you even have any fillings at all.
 The technique we use for placement reduces the possibility of post treatment sensitivity.
-As with all direct restorations, if they are too large, an alternative is needed.
+As with all direct restorations, if there is too much decay, an alternative is needed.

-When the restoration in a posterior tooth is too large, this is the best solution.
+When the restoration in a posterior tooth has too much decay, this is the best solution.
 An onlay covers the functional parts (the top) of the tooth.
 It is as strong as a crown but much less invasive.
-The porcelain colour blends with the colour of the natural tooth.
+The porcelain colour blends with the colour of your natural tooth.
 An onlay is a long lasting cosmetic restoration, much like a crown.

-What Are The Benefits of White Fillings over Silver Fillings?
+What Are The Benefits of White Fillings ?